 Directors may also be reimbursed for travel and other expenses reasonably incurred in connection with the performance of their duties as Directors.
-Directors may be paid such special remuneration as the Directors decide is appropriate where a Director performs extra work or services for or at the request of the Company.
 There are no retirement benefit schemes for Directors, other than statutory superannuation contributions.

 6.6.7 Executive remuneration